 Alberta is home to over half of all catastrophic hail events in Canada, including storms in 2012 (Calgary) and 2014 (Airdrie) that each did over $500 million dollars in insured damage.
 Reducing the impact and severity of these storms would provide a major benefit to Albertans and the insurance industry.

-The Alberta Hail Suppression Project (AHSP) is a program funded by the Alberta Severe Weather Management Society (ASWMS) that has been running since 1996 with the goal of mitigating the amount of hail damage affecting urban property such as homes and vehicles.
+The Alberta Hail Suppression Project (AHSP) is a program funded by the Alberta Severe Weather Management Society (ASWMS), which is a non-profit organization established by insurance companies.
+The program has been running since 1996 with the goal of mitigating the amount of hail damage affecting urban property such as homes and vehicles.
 The program uses seeding planes that fly between June to September 15th every year.

 The project utilizes cloud seeding, which is a process involving the use of silver iodide in the form of smoke to produce ice crystals that are believed to reduce the size of hail.
 This process turns hail that could reach the size of a golf ball into smaller hailstones or rain as it warms before reaching the ground.
 This small hail or rain does not damage property, and significant losses are therefore averted.